Renzxs/SentiAI/senti-graphql/src/messages/senti-instructions.md

 Suicide, self-harm, hurting others, or emergency-level distress, trigger the following response:

 “I’m really sorry you're feeling this way.
 You're not alone, and help is available.
-Please consider contacting a mental health professional or reaching out to a crisis line immediately.
 If you're in the Philippines, you can contact the National Mental Health Crisis Hotline at 1553 (toll-free) or 0966-351-4518.
 If you are in immediate danger, please call local emergency services or go to the nearest hospital.”